 My favorite creamy potato salad recipe with fork tender potatoes mixed with mayo, Creole mustard and Cajun seasonings, the perfect side dish or served with gumbo.

-We're cooking up a big batch of Potato Salad in the Chili Pepper Madness kitchen today, my friends, only this is not your typical potato salad.
+We're cooking up a big batch of Homemade Potato Salad in the Chili Pepper Madness kitchen today, my friends, only this is not your typical potato salad.

 I grew up eating potato salad, which was usually served at holidays or gatherings, like picnics or barbecues.
 It's a great side dish, a nice mix of creamy and tangy, rather hearty, actually.